These fashion designers are reinventing the Riviera

 © Courtesy of Studio Clandestin

-This breath of fresh cultural and authentic air brought to fashion in the south of France is valued, for the luckiest, by the Maison Mode Méditerranée endowment fund which, thanks to prestigious partners such as Chanel, LVMH, Fragonard or Gas Bijoux, supports fashion, cultural and scientific projects led by designers from the Mediterranean basin.
-Since the foundation of this association in 1988 by Maryline Bellieud Vigouroux, around 700 designers have been financially supported by Maison Mode Méditerranée, thanks to grants obtained for example by the excellent Amaury Darras, an art cabinetmaker at the service of fashion, or Emma Bruschi, creator of delicate straw jewelry, but also thanks to the Open My Med award, won in 2016 by the current president of the fund, Jina Luciani, for his brand, Occidente.
-Jina, born in Beirut but raised in Nice, cut her teeth in lingerie and homewear between Paris and New York, working for Victoria's Secret or Marks & Spencer.
-In 2006, she created Occidente, two years after her resettlement in the south.
-In her workshop in the Haut-Pays Grasse, in Peymeinade, she imagines and makes on site (or in Marseille for major productions), with her 11 collaborators, lines of soft lingerie, yogawear and organic homewear, pure for the skin. ”I am inspired by the vegetation that surrounds me, the Riviera lifestyle and the Western woman who aspires to well-being, the art of living, and balance with nature.
-Creating Occidente was a real challenge, because in 2006 no one believed in the development of organic textiles.
-Finding organic cotton in Europe took me time, but in light of the current plea for the preservation of the environment, I am very proud to have believed in it.”
-Among those who bet on Jina's label, Le Bon Marché Rive Gauche in Paris, which dedicated an exceptional pop-up to her.
-Since then, she has been appointed to the rank of Master Craftsman of Art in 2022, the highest distinction in the field of crafts.
-A few weeks ago, her immersive show-show, “The Golden Number”, in collaboration with the art, design and culture collective Fair, which she co-created with the visual artist Stéphanie Hamel-Grain, took place in the remains of the Roman baths of the Archaeological Museum of Nice.
+This breath of fresh cultural and authentic air brought to fashion in the south of France is valued, for the fortunate ones, by the Maison Mode Méditerranée endowment fund, which supports fashion, cultural, and scientific projects from creators across the Mediterranean basin, thanks to prestigious partners such as Chanel, LVMH, Fragonard, and Gas bijoux.
+Since its founding in 1988 by Maryline Bellieud Vigouroux, about 700 designers have been financially assisted by Maison Mode Méditerranée, thanks to scholarships won by exceptional talents like Amaury Darras, an artisanal woodworker in the fashion industry, and Emma Bruschi, a creator of delicate straw jewelry, as well as through the Open My Med prize, won in 2016 by the current president of the fund, Jina Luciani, for her brand, Occidente.
+Jina, born in Beirut but raised in Nice, cut her teeth in lingerie and homewear between Paris and New York, working for Victoria’s Secret and Marks & Spencer.
+In 2006, she created Occidente, two years after relocating to the south.
+In her workshop in the high country of Grasse, in Peymeinade, she designs and manufactures on-site (or in Marseille for large-scale production), along with her 11 collaborators, lines of soft lingerie, yogawear, and organic home clothing, pure for the skin.
+"I am inspired by the vegetation around me, the sweet life of the Azurean coast, and the Western woman who aspires to well-being, the art of living, and harmony with nature.
+Creating Occidente was a real challenge, as in 2006 no one believed in the development of organic textiles.
+It took me a while to source organic cotton in Europe, but in light of the current advocacy for environmental preservation, it's a great pride to have believed in it."
+Among those who bet on Jina’s label was Le Bon Marché Rive Gauche in Paris, which dedicated an exceptional pop-up to her.
+Since then, she has been appointed as a Master Artisan in 2022, the highest distinction in the field of crafts.
+A few weeks ago, her immersive fashion-show spectacle, "The Golden Ratio," in collaboration with the art, design, and culture collective Fair, which she co-created with visual artist Stéphanie Hamel-Grain, took place in the ruins of the Roman baths of the archaeological museum of Nice.
 A divine and timeless moment.

 © Franck Follet

-Among the strong personalities of fashion made in Riviera who use endemic materials, a duo of friends stands out with their clothing and accessories brand for women, Dédés, created in 2020, an ode to the paradoxes of the Mediterranean.
-Angélique, strategic director, and Jean, artistic director, both 32 years old, wanted to claim a slow fashion label that transformed the cliché of the cheeky hood. ”Our brand must make this paradigm human and beautiful.
-We want to assume the insolence and the hustle and bustle of the Coast, but also the rusticity of the hinterland, while representing current society.”
-Jean creates the design, the production and researches the raw materials in a short circuit.
-It is obtained from Laine Rebelle, which sorts wool in several maralpine sheep farms, by yarn, knitting, but also from a merino wool producer in Arles.
-He also selects French linen, organic cotton, Lyocell, recycled plastics and recently, upcycling from fashion houses.
-Aline, a costume designer and model maker, takes care of the cut and sewn, while Camille, a knitter, works the finest pieces. ”Our models are on pre-order to avoid overconsumption.”
-Among the brand's best-sellers, which has already released a dozen micro-collections, are the asymmetric and split Boo dress, which evokes a broken heart that is resilient, and the Ren top, inspired by the movie “La Belle Verte” in tribute to neo-ruralism and the return to basics.
-The cotton used to produce it is extremely fine and knitted on a vintage machine, to give it a rustic appearance revealing the skin.
-The Link top, 100% linen, inspired by mesh ribs that look soft, light and comfortable, evokes self-defense armor for women, symbolizing the fight against violence against them.
-Today, Dédès is sold online on their website and the independent sales sites Lunch Concept and Apocene, but is not yet making a profit, even if it is maintained.
-The duo is looking for partners, and a place in Nice, where they could set up their workshop and showroom.
-Jean's latest inspirations include silk Georgette knitwear pieces, a dead-stock jersey pierced with cherry-shaped Murano glass beads, and he's in the process of creating a surreal ornamental resin jewel, revisiting the iconic fabric of Indian women in Marseille.
-“Oh fan! ”
+Among the strong personalities of fashion made in the Riviera who use endemic materials, a duo of friends stands out with their women's clothing and accessories brand, Dédés, created in 2020, an ode to the paradoxes of the Mediterranean.
+Angélique, the strategic director, and Jean, the artistic director, both 32, wanted to claim a slow fashion brand that transforms the stereotype of the bold "cagole."
+"Our brand must make this paradigm human and beautiful.
+We want to embrace the insolence and effervescence of the Coast, but also the rusticity of the hinterland, while representing contemporary society."
+Jean handles the design, production, and sources raw materials in a short supply chain.
+He sources from Laine Rebelle, which sorts wool from several breeds of Maralpine sheep, spins it, knits it, as well as from a Merino wool producer in Arles.
+He also selects French linen, organic cotton, Lyocell, recycled plastics, and recently, upcycling from fashion houses.
+Aline, a costumer and pattern maker, takes care of the cut-and-sew, while Camille, a knitter, works on the finest pieces.
+"Our models are available for pre-order to avoid overconsumption."
+Among the brand's best-sellers, which has already released a dozen micro-collections, are the asymmetrical and slit Boo dress, evoking a flipped broken heart making resilience, and the Ren top, inspired by the film "La Belle Verte" in tribute to neo-ruralism and returning to one's roots.
+The cotton used to produce it is extremely fine and knitted on a vintage machine to give it a rustic look that reveals the skin.
+The Link top, 100% linen, inspired by chainmail with a soft, light, and comfortable appearance, symbolizes a self-defense armor for women, symbolizing the fight against violence against them.
+Today, Dédés sells online on their website and independent sales sites Lunch concept and Apocene, but is not yet profitable, although it is sustaining itself.
+The duo is looking for partners and a place in Nice where they could set up their workshop and showroom.
+Among Jean's latest inspirations are pieces in Georgette silk knit, a dead-stock swimsuit pierced with Murano glass cherries, and he is currently creating a surreal ornamental resin jewelry piece, revisiting the iconic fabric of the Marseille indiennes.
+"Oh fan!"

 No items found.